qala-io/java-course/docs/programme/maven.md

 * Explain the difference between Inheritance and Aggregation in Maven.
 * Invoke phases and plugins against one child but not the other
-* Explain what does "aggregator" term mean in Maven
+* Explain what does "reactor" term mean in Maven

 # Step 4 - Advanced Dependencies